WaseemCloud/Dynamic-web-page---Docker/README.md

 # Dynamic-web-page---Docker
 The aim of this little tutorial is to demonstrate how to dockerize a simple webapp.
 The objective is not to showcase the application, but it is to familarize you with dealing with docker container images and building them.
-Our app will be a simple dynamic web-page.
+For simplicity, our app will be a simple dynamic web-page.